kuberhealthy/kuberhealthy/cmd/stringChecker/README.md

 ## stringChecker

-The stringChecker parses through content body from specified URL.
-This check reports a success upon receiving upon receiving a bool value indicating if the specified string exists in the provided URL.
+The stringChecker parses through the content body from a specified URL.
+This check reports a success upon receiving a bool value indicating if the specified string exists in the provided URL.

 You can specify the URL to check with the `TARGET_URL` environment variable in the `.yaml` file.